Remuneration policy

 Atria Plc's remuneration policy provides the framework fot the remuneration of the members of the Board of Directors, the Supervisory Board, the CEO and the Deputy CEO of Atria Plc.

-The Annual General Meeting 2022 decided on the remuneration of the members of the Board of Directors, on the basis of the proposal prepared to the Annual General Meeting by the Shareholders’ Nomination Board as follows:
+The Annual General Meeting 2023 decided on the remuneration of the members of the Supervisory Board, on the basis of the proposal prepared to the Annual General Meeting by the Shareholders’ Nomination Board as follows:

 - Meeting compensation: EUR 300/meeting